harshitpaunikar1/adaptive-yard-routing/.github/project-buildup-history.md

 - Task summary: Late-night fix: re-ran the plots with better axis labels and a more readable color palette.
 - Deliverable: Pushed before end of day.
+## 2024-01-31 - Day 9: Operational rules

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to add validation, business rules, and edge cases from the workflow map so the final result looked a bit more complete.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+I kept imagining how an actual operator would move through the steps so the project would not feel fake.
+- Deliverable: Ended the day with rules and constraints in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.